Get insider access

 Roborock Q7 Max+/Max

 The Roborock Q7 Max+ is better than the bObsweep Dustin.
 The Roborock does a considerably better job of clearing debris on bare floors and carpets.
-It also does a much better job than the bObsweep when it comes to maneuvering itself around obstacles, and its companion app offers a similarly broad range of features while being far more user-friendly.
+It also does a much better job than the bObsweep when it comes to maneuvering itself around furniture, and its companion app offers a similarly broad range of features while being far more user-friendly.
 The Roborock's mopping system also has a considerably greater impact on stains than the bObsweep's mop feature.
 The bObsweep holds one advantage: its self-empty station uses much larger dustbags, so you won't have to empty them as often.

 Shark AI Ultra Robot [AV2501AE, AV2501S, AV2511AE, RV2502AE]